Making a Consulate Appointment

 2. Create a Mexitel account

 Once your account has been created, you’ll receive a confirmation email.
+Validate the account via the link in the email.
 You can then access the appointment booking system.

 3. Book an appointment

 ** Please note that this is a guide based on experience in Playa del Carmen.
 Conditions will vary between consulates and applicants.
-This article was written pre-COVID-19.
-Allow for restrictions affecting waiting times and consulate operations.
+Allow for COVID-related restrictions affecting waiting times and consulate operations.
 We highly recommend contacting your consulate in person before your appointment to clarify all requirements and procedures.
 We also welcome feedback about your experience so that we can keep our content updated.